kvasdopil/play3d/README.md

 - **Download Model** - Save generated .glb file for use in other tools
 - **Smart Caching** - Same prompt = instant retrieval from IndexedDB
 - **Inline Edit** - Click the light gray edit icon next to the prompt to edit; press Update to regenerate the image in-place (the textarea turns back into normal text immediately)
+- **Upload .glb** - From the History modal, import a local .glb; the filename becomes the prompt and the thumbnail shows as N/A

 ### Scene Persistence